nickarli/uc-senior-design/docs/nick-arlinghaus-prof-bio.md

 ## Project Sought
 I've been interested in offensive security lately but haven't really gotten my foot in the door yet.
 Would love to do something in that department, write a piece of malware or a script kiddie tool or something.
 I've done personal projects with 3D printing and virtualization, so those are possibilities as well.
+**Update 12/1/22** I ended up choosing a property management system for Windows built with C++ and a MySQL database.
+This is a project I had intending on completing for awhile, and I'm glad to be finally getting started on it.